AustinLim94/Musculoskeletal-Anomaly-Detection/README.txt

 14cat: 			Folder of images

-GRADE THIS ONE.ipynb:  	This is our fully-commented, final, and best model for submission. savedmodel.h5:  	If you want to predict with the 'GRADE THIS ONE' notebook you will need this saved model.
+GRADE THIS ONE.ipynb:  	This is our fully-commented, final, and best model for submission.

 These three notebooks are submitted as backup for the report\slides.